 The niche I am interested in is at the sweet spot of performance – the speed of the actors delivering language and the audience receiving it.
 Four hundred years ago I think audiences went to “hear” a play; today we go to “see” a play.
 The act of creating theater is always about figuring out how to “translate” the conventions of one time period inscribed in the two-dimensional document known as a play into the three-dimensional art object known as a play in contemporary performance.
 This is what I mean by “translating” – carrying forward –which is the first definition in the Oxford English Dictionary; the second definition is about language.

 We are in the last year of the funding that supports the commission and development of the 39 translations.
-As of this blog, we have 20 first drafts and 15 more playwrights that have completed the assignment.
+As of this blog, we have 15 completed drafts and 20 first drafts.
 ‘Completing the assignment’ means two drafts and at least one reading or workshop.
 And of those 15 plays, four of them have been produced, and two more will be produced in 2018.

 We just launched a website www.playonosf.org where there is information about the plays and the playwrights, as well as a calendar of upcoming readings, workshops, and productions.
 I hope that you will get a chance to hear one of these someday, and then afterwards I would love to talk with you about your experience.
 While I don’t think everyone will be convinced about the merit of the project, I think some people will find it more intriguing than they expected.
 And I’ll take that any day.